R\'enyi Entropy, Signed Probabilities, and the Qubit: Abstract

 \section{Abstract}

 The states of the qubit, the basic unit of quantum information, are $2\times2$ positive semi-definite Hermitian matrices with trace $1$.
-We characterize these states in terms of an entropic uncertainty principle formulated on an eight-point phase space.
+We contribute to the program to axiomatize quantum mechanics by characterizing these states in terms of an entropic uncertainty principle formulated on an eight-point phase space.
+We do this by employing R\'enyi entropy (a generalization of Shannon entropy) suitably defined for the signed phase-space probability distributions that arise in representing quantum states.